 Average Car Accident Lawyer Contingency Costs

-The industry standard for car accident lawyers is 33%—or one-third—of your settlement.
+The industry standard for car accident lawyers is between 33.3%—or one-third—of your settlement or award and 40% of your settlement or award.
 Not every lawyer follows this exact structure, but most of them are very close to this amount.
 It depends on the state where the lawyer practices, how long your case will take to settle, and how complex your accident and damages were.

 If your case goes all the way to trial (which is rare), the lawyer may take a larger percentage to account for the time and resources required.
 You can find out a lawyer’s fee for sure by scheduling a free consultation and discussing the details of working with them.